russkinori/Bootstrap-Portfolio/README.md

 ## Usage
 To use this webpage, click on the following link: https://russkinori.github.io/Bootstrap-Portfolio/.

 A browser window will open and load the webpage.
-You can then navigate through the page by clicking on the links within the header (top right of the page) **Work** - will take you to the projects that I've completed, **Skills** - will show you how I may best service your needs and **Contact Me** - to find out more about me and get in touch.
+You can then navigate through the page by clicking on the links within the header (top right of the page). **Work** - will take you to the projects that I have completed, **Skills** - will show you how I may best service your needs and **Contact Me** - to find out more about me and get in touch.
 You are also able to scroll through the webpage using either your mouse or the arrow keys on your keyboard.
-Clicking on any of the **Social Media** links within the **Contact Me**section, at the bottom of the page will open a new tab to my profile on the respective website.
+Clicking on any of the **Social Media** links within the **Contact Me** section, at the bottom of the page, will open a new tab to my profile on the respective website.

 A visual representation of the webpage can be seen in the screenshot below.